Difi94/Proyectos-Java-DAW1/README.md

-# 📁 Trabajos de clase - Java
+# 📁 Classwork - Java

-Este repositorio contiene una colección de mis trabajos y ejercicios realizados en Java en el módulo de programación.
+This repository contains a collection of my assignments and exercises done in Java for the programming module.